leynos/nixie/README.md

 # nixie

-`nixie` is a simple command line tool that validates Mermaid diagrams embedded in Markdown files.
+`nixie` is a simple command-line tool that validates Mermaid diagrams embedded in Markdown files.

 The CLI scans each provided file (or directory) for `mermaid` code blocks and invokes `mermaid-cli` to verify that the diagrams can be rendered without